What is a Data Pipeline?

 Here are some common data sources that a company may want to ingest into a data pipeline focusing on marketing data.

-Data pipeline
+Data Pipeline

 The data pipeline consists of multiple layers.

 Model – Data modeling is the process in which data is further refined into consistent structures of defined measures (things you can measure such as revenue, cost of goods, gross margin, units sold, etc.) and dimensions (things that cannot be measured such as area codes, sales associates, location, product type, date, etc.).
-In the modelling stage, you can also enhance your data by establishing hierarchies, setting units and currencies, and adding formulas to make your analysis easier and consistent.
+In the modeling stage, you can also enhance your data by establishing hierarchies, setting units and currencies, and adding formulas to make your analysis easier and consistent.

 Data consumers

-ETL vs ELT?
+ETL vs. ELT?

-A digital transformation has been taking place with many organizations migrating from on-premise servers to the cloud.
+A digital transformation has been taking place, with many organizations migrating from on-premise servers to the cloud.

-The transformation brings a host of benefits, which include a shift from traditional on-premise ETL data pipeline process to a cloud-based ELT process.
+The transformation brings a host of benefits, which include a shift from a traditional on-premise ETL data pipeline process to a cloud-based ELT process.

 what is an etl pipeline Infostrux

-ELT stands for “extract, load, and transform” — it describes a data pipeline process where data is taken from a source, replicated, placed in a data storage, and then transformed.
+ELT stands for “extract, load, and transform” — it describes a data pipeline process where data is taken from a source, replicated, placed in data storage, and then transformed.

 • Transform – the process of changing the data’s structure into consistent formats so that it can be used for analysis and other data applications

-With ELT, organizations can use a BI tool to transform data, thus removing a step and making the data loading process more streamlined.
-For cloud data warehouses, ELT is an optimal approach since organizations can transform their raw data at any time and avoid a step in the data pipeline.
+With ELT, organizations can use a BI tool to transform data, thus removing a step and making the data-loading process more streamlined.
+ELT is an optimal approach for cloud data warehouses since organizations can transform their raw data at any time and avoid a step in the data pipeline.

 The benefits of ELT